Jovan Ćulibrk: Early life and education

 Jovan was born as Neven Ćulibrk (Невен Ћулибрк) on 16 April 1965, in Zenica, SR Bosnia and Herzegovina, Yugoslavia (now in Bosnia and Herzegovina).
 He finished elementary school and a high school in Bosanska Gradiška.

 Ćulibrk studied literature in Banja Luka, then literature and South Slavic languages at the Faculty of Philosophy University of Zagreb, from which he graduated in 1991 with a thesis on the work of Miloš Crnjanski.
 His work on Crnjanski was awarded with the Branko Award by Matica Srpska.
 Hereupon, he studied theology at the University of Belgrade and at the Faculty of Orthodox Theology in Foča, Bosnia and Herzegovina where he graduated with a work on Nikon the Jerusalemite.
 Afterwards, Ćulibrk attended postgraduate studies on Jewish culture at the Yad Vashem and at the Hebrew University of Jerusalem.
 He defended his master's degree thesis under the guidance of David Bankier, head of the International Institute for Holocaust Research in Yad Vashem.
 In 2004, he was awarded Golda Meir Award.

 In the 1980s, Ćulibrk was an active rock critic, interested in contemporary art, and published a number of essays and articles about pop culture and rock and roll.

-He speaks English, Russian, Yiddish and uses German, Greek and several Slavic languages.
+He speaks Serbian, English, Russian, Yiddish and uses German, Greek and several Slavic languages.